haruval/private-triage-agent/README.md

 status, fetch_data = client.uid("fetch", uid, "(BODY.PEEK[])")  # never sets \Seen
 ```

-So nothing is ever marked read, deleted, or sent; the one write is the
-explicit APPEND of an approved reply into your Drafts folder.
+So nothing is ever marked read, deleted, or sent.
+The one write is the APPEND of an approved reply into your Drafts folder.

 The supply chain is locked down too.
 Python dependencies install from a
 lockfile with exact pins, and the spaCy NER wheel is pinned to its SHA-256.